Are You Suffering From Bedsores?

 - Any area of the body touching the bed must be examined often

-- Patient must be moved regularly
+- The patient must be moved regularly

 - Special mattresses and bedding may be required